Farrell Professor - Dr. Dana Garbarski

 Dr. Garbarski and the Gannon Center hosted a presentation by Dr. Jenna Drenten on “Writing for The Conversation” two times during the academic year: Tuesday October 1, 2019, and Monday February 10, 2020, in McCormick Lounge in Coffey Hall.
 Dr. Garbarski continues to coordinate with the Acting Assistant Provost for Academic Diversity Robyn Mallett to put on “Communities in Conversation for Women Faculty.”
 The most recent program was on “Gender Equality in Academia: Working Toward Solutions” and took place on Wednesday November 6, 2019.

 Up next for Communities in Conversation for Women Faculty will be a presentation by Tasha Neumeister called “The Gender Say Gap: Amplifying Women as Public Scholars and Thought Leaders.”
 This program will take place from 11:30-1:30 on Monday March 16 in McCormick Lounge in Coffey Hall, with lunch provided.

-Dr. Garbarski is also working on ideas for additional programming to be hosted by the Gannon Center over the next few years that will provide the infrastructure to support faculty in their research and publications.
+Dr. Garbarski is also working on ideas for additional programming to be hosted by the Gannon Center in the fall that will provide the infrastructure to support faculty in their research and publications.
 Please let her know if you have any ideas you would like to discuss!